vezeukwu/Diabetes-Prediction-EDA-and-ML/README.md

+## Model Building And Evaluation
-Model Building: The data was split into training and testing sets, with 80% of the data used for training the model and 20% for testing.
+The data was split into training and testing sets, with 80% of the data used for training the model and 20% for testing.
 This provided an unbiased evaluation of the model’s performance.
 I reviewed logistic regression and further examined other machine algorithms to determine the model with optimal effectiveness in other to reduce issues arising from false predictions as human lives are involved and the project essence is to achieve early detection and avoid needless deaths.

-Model Evaluation: The Random Forest Classifier has better performance of 98% accross all metrics with False prediction of patients with and without diabetes as 411 and 422 respectively.
+The Random Forest Classifier has better performance of 98% accross all metrics with False prediction of patients with and without diabetes as 411 and 422 respectively.
 Based on the displayed results, here’s an evaluation of the model’s performance:

 Precision: This measures how many of the predicted positive cases were actually positive.
 Both classes (0 and 1) have a precision of 0.98, meaning that 98% of the positive predictions were correct.